Brendan-G5/DiscoBowl/README.md

 ![](client/src/images/screencap1.png)

-2. Starting from the top and rotating through players, you enter the number of pins knocked until the game ends.
+2. Starting from the top and rotating through players, you click the number of pins knocked until the game ends.
 The app will handle whose turn it is and how the frames work, all you have to do is enter the pin number.

 ![](client/src/images/screencap2.png)